-The expression “God” referring to the world points to a certain aspect that is evident from the world regarding God.
-Maimonides calls this the “relationship between governor and governed,” but immediately qualifies this not by dealing with the relationship of control in the ordinary sense, “but with respect to His rank, may He be exalted, in being and in relation to theirs”.
-That is to say, this expression indicates the absolute dependence of the contingent existence of the world on the Necessary existence of God.
-However, this expression also negates the relationship between God and the world because of the unbridgeable gap between them.
-The existence of God is not “an accident attaching to what exists” (Guide 1:57) to Him, but is identical to His essence.
-Maimonides rejects this description of the relationship between God and the world, because even existence cannot serve as a common denominator on which the relationship will be defined.
-The expression “El Olam” therefore expresses the constant “relationship” between God and the world even after its creation.
+The expression “God of the world” points to a certain aspect that is evident from the world regarding God.
+Maimonides calls this the “relationship between governor and governed,” but immediately qualifies this statement by explaining that this relationship should not be understood in its ordinary sense, “but with respect to His rank, may He be exalted, in being and in relation to theirs.”
+In other words, the expression indicates the absolute dependence of the contingent existence of the world on the necessary existence of God.
+However, at the same time, this expression also precludes a direct relationship between God and the world because of the unbridgeable gap that divides them.
+God’s attribute of existence is not “an accident attaching to what exists” (Guide of the Perplexed 1:57), but rather something identical to His essence.
+Maimonides rejects this description of the relationship between God and the world, because even existence cannot serve as a common denominator upon which such a relationship could be defined.
+The expression ’El ‘olam therefore reflects the continued and perpetual “relationship” between God and the world even after creation.
 It expresses the absolute separation of God from the world on the one hand, and the absolute dependence of the world on God on the other.

-If so, this attribute is completely neutral regarding the question of the creation or eternity of the world.
-The fact that these verses describe this aspect of the relationship (or lack of relation) between God and the world does not negate the conception of creation that Maimonides attributes to these verses, but only serves to note that this aspect also exists in the concept of creation.
-Maimonides explicitly states in the Guide of the Perplexed 2:25 that the verses of the Torah allow for different interpretations.
-The considerations of interpretive decision regarding their meaning do not derive solely from the scriptures.
-Nevertheless, the addition of the verse “the God of heaven,” with the Maimonides` understanding of God’s will and not only his wisdom, leads to the conception of creation as the basis of Avraham’s position.
+If so, this attribute is completely neutral regarding the question of whether the world was created or preexistent.
+The fact that these verses describe this facet of the relationship (or lack thereof) between God and the world does not negate the conception of creation that Maimonides attributes to these verses, but only serves to note that this aspect also exists in the concept of creation.
+Maimonides explicitly states in the Guide of the Perplexed 2:25 that the verses of the Pentateuch allow for different interpretations and the interpretative decisions regarding their meaning are not solely predicated on Scripture itself.
+Nevertheless, the combination of the verse “the God of heaven” with Maimonides’ understanding of God’s will and not only his wisdom, leads to the conception of creation as the basis of Abraham’s approach.

-In my opinion, a similar interpretive approach should be applied to the term “possessor” [qoneh] which describes God’s relationship to the world.
+In my opinion, a similar interpretive approach should be applied to another term used to describe God’s relationship to the world – “possessor” [qoneh]:

 With reference to them, it says qanoh [acquire, possess], because He, may he be exalted, has dominion over them just as a master has over his slaves.
-For this reason He is also called the Lord [adon] of all the earth [Josh.
-3:11 and 13] and the Lord [ha-adon].
-However, as there is no Lord [adon] without there being something possessed [qinyan] by Him, and this tends toward the road of belief in the eternity of a certain matter, the term baro [create] and assoh [make] are used with reference to them (Guide 2:30)
+For this reason He is also called the Lord [’adon] of all the earth [Josh.
+3:11 and 13] and the Lord [ha-’adon].
+However, as there is no Lord [’adon] without there being something possessed [qinyan] by Him, and this tends toward the road of belief in the eternity of a certain matter, the term baro’ [create] and ‘assoh [make] are used with reference to them (Guide of the Perplexed 2:30)

-Here, too, the expression qoneh points to a certain aspect that is evident from the world regarding God’s relationship to it.
-This attitude of God to the world is neutral and does not express creation or eternity, because it describes God’s constant relationship to the world even after its creation.
-It seems that this expression expresses the fact that God is the governor (manhig) of the world, ie, the first efficient cause behind the sphere`s motion.
-The phrase qoneh in its primary order “tends toward the road of belief in the eternity of a certain matter,” since it assumes the existence of the heavens and describes God only as their governor.
+Here, too, the expression qoneh points to a certain characteristic of the world that demonstrates its relationship with God.
+This relationship is neutral regarding the question of creation or eternity; it refers to God’s enduring relationship to the world even after its creation.
+This expression seems to reflect the idea that God is the governor (manhig) of the world, i.e., the first efficient cause for the motion of the spheres.
+The term qoneh in its primary sense “tends toward the road of belief in the eternity of a certain matter,” since it presumes the existence of the heavens, describing God as their governor but not their creator.